 Half of men over the age of 40 will have some problems with erectile dysfunction (ED), and the prevalence increases with age.
-The good news is that there are many treatment options available for you.
+The good news is that there are many treatment options available from our office in Bend.

 There are many causes of ED.
 The men most at risk include smokers, men with diabetes, heart disease or high blood pressure.
 Often erectile dysfunction is an initial sign of more serious problems, so it is imperative that you see your doctor.
 Heart disease and other issues may need to be ruled out.
 The evaluation for ED is easy, and you have already started the hardest part, which is talking to a doctor about your problem.
 If you are looking at this website, you have probably spent months or years with the disease, and something has finally motivated you to see what can be done.